-You've probably heard that you should do strength training workouts.
-And maybe running a few miles or hopping on a spin bike just fits your personality more.
-That's fine!
-But the benefits of strength training are just too good to pass up—and crucial to living a long, healthy, and injury-free life.
+You've probably heard that you should do strength training workouts, but maybe running a few miles or hopping on a spin bike fits your personality more.
+While that's totally fine, you should keep in mind that the benefits of strength training are too good to pass up, and they range from building muscle endurance to preventing injury.

-"Basic strength training is key to develop a strong muscular foundation," says Joel Freeman, Beachbody Super Trainer and creator of the LIIFT4 program.
-"Bones gives our body structure, but muscles are what allow us to move and well."
+"Basic strength training is key to developing a strong muscular foundation," says Joel Freeman, creator of the LIIFT4 program and Beachbody Super Trainer.
+"Bones give your body structure, but muscles are what allow you to move, and well."

-It's not always the most fun or glamorous when you start weight training (hi, DOMS).
-But if you do it correctly, then you'll have the strength to really do the things you love, says Freeman.
-"And most importantly, increasing the amount of muscle in your body also aids in increasing your metabolism, which means you'll burn more calories throughout the day," he says.
-"That's a win-win."
-(See: What Really Happens When Women Lift Heavy Weights)
+It's not always the most fun or glamorous when you start weight training, but if you do it correctly, then you'll have the strength to really do the things you love, says Freeman.
+"And increasing the amount of muscle in your body also aids in increasing your metabolism, which means you'll burn more calories throughout the day," he says.
+"That can be a win-win," especially if your goal is to lose weight.

-Ideally, a strength workout should include eight to 10 exercises targeting the major muscle groups.
+Ideally, a beginner weight lifting routine should include eight to 10 exercises targeting the major muscle groups.
 This total-body routine does exactly that and can be performed a few times a week to maintain and build strength all over.
 (Want a full month of strength programming?
 Try this four-week strength training plan for women.)

-Start small with your weights, and increase as needed: "Choose a weight that's just heavy enough to complete 10 reps, and by that eighth rep, you feel really happy it's almost over," says Freeman.
-"This will ensure you're challenging your muscles so they can grow and get stronger while also burning the max calories in every workout."
-(Once you master form with your bodyweight and light weights, check out this beginner's guide to lifting heavy weights.)
+Start small with your weights and increase as needed: "Choose a weight that's just heavy enough to complete 10 reps, and by that eighth rep, you feel really happy it's almost over," says Freeman.
+"This will ensure you're challenging your muscles so they can grow and get stronger."

 Ready to give it a try?
-Follow along below to get a great strength training workout in that's totally beginner-friendly.
+Follow along below to get a great strength training workout that's totally beginner-friendly

 Strength Training Workout for Beginners